 Any defect, valid claim or encumbrance that serves to impair the title or curtail an owner's rights.

-A second person sharing obligation on the loan and title on the property.
+A second person sharing the obligation on a loan and the title on the property.

 CODE OF ETHICS